coolbutuseless/cryptorng/README.md

 These bytes are suitable for use in other crypographic processes e.g.

 - seeding another random number generator
-- as keys, seeds, nonces, salts etc for other
+- as keys, seeds, nonces, salts etc for encryption

-- generating an encryption key.
+#### What sets `{cryptorng}` apart from other RNGs in R?

+These bytes are as random as you’re going to get on general-purpose PCs which don’t have a hardware RNG.
+There’s no seed to set (the OS sets that internally using accumulated system entropy), and multiple threads in parallel won’t read the same bytes.

 ``` r
 library(cryptorng)